Sonia teaches on the Creative and Professional Writing programme.

 Sonia's interests include the relationship between walking and creativity, labyrinths, intertextual writing, crossover forms and formal experimentation, and the use of constraints, game-playing, randomness and chance to generate text.

 In 2016, Sonia delivered a public research project and series of walks, Walking Heritage, grant-funded by the Heritage Lottery Fund.
-She is developed a walking and mapping project bringing together the novel Riddley Walker and the Anglo Saxon poem Andreas, with Dr Michael Bintley, for the Being Human Festival and Folkestone Book Festival 2017.
+She co-created a walking and mapping project bringing together the novel Riddley Walker and the Anglo Saxon poem Andreas, with Dr Michael Bintley, for the Being Human Festival and Folkestone Book Festival 2017.

 Teaching and subject expertise